DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - All embedded LED on module's chassis are RGB.

-- **HINT**: Input and output LED are "finger sensitive" (clickable, like momentary buttons), either by left or right mouse button.
-By left mouse click over LED, the menu system jumps directly to related input configuration (input role and voltage ranges), or to related output setting (base) menu.
-By doing a right mouse click over LED, this will open a scope to monitor the evolution of input/output voltage (use "Cancel/Exit" button to return and resume to previous situation before scope display (scope feature is not yet implemented).
+- **HINT**: Input and output LED are "finger sensitive" (clickable, like momentary buttons), by left mouse button.
+By doing a left mouse click over LED, the menu system jumps directly to related input configuration (input role and voltage ranges), or to related output setting (base) menu.

 - Transport (START/STOP button) - LED is **off** when clock is stopped, **green** while clock is running and controlled by button on module's chassis, **cyan** while clock is running and controlled by "RUN" input jack (either via held gate or toggle by incoming pulses), **blinking red** during sync operation against source clocking module - while slave.
 For your information, during sync operation, KlokSpid MkII uses "last known BPM/frequency" during this degraded situation, until new stable frequency is established!